Performance Analytics uses terms

 facts table is mapped to a set of records on the breakdown source, or a script is used

 for more complex mapping.
-Manual breakdowns have their scores entered manually to define
+Manual breakdowns have their elements entered manually to

-an organization.
-Lastly, an external breakdown specifies the JDBC data source and SQL
+define an organization.
+Lastly, an external breakdown specifies the JDBC data source and

 - Synonyms: dimensions, drill-downs